Translation Consistent Semi-supervised Segmentation for 3D Medical Images: Experiments

 \subsection{Datasets}

-In order to evaluate the effectiveness of our approach, we conduct experiments on the following publicly available 3D medical image datasets: the Left Atrium (LA)~\citep{xiong2021global}, Pancreas-CT (Pancreas)~\citep{clark2013cancer}, and Brain Tumor Segmentation 2019 (BraTS19)~\citep{menze2014multimodal}.
-The LA dataset~\citep{xiong2021global} is from the \textit{Atrial Segmentation Challenge}\footnote{\hyperref[http://atriaseg2018.cardiacatlas.org/]{http://atriaseg2018.cardiacatlas.org/}} that contains $100$ 3D MRI volumes with an isotropic resolution of 0.625 × 0.625 × 0.625 mm.
-Following previous papers~\citep{yu2019uncertainty,li2020shape}, we crop at the centre of the heart region in the pre-processing stage and use 80 volumes for training and 20 for testing (we use the same training and testing sample IDs as in~\citep{yu2019uncertainty,li2020shape}).
-The Pancreas dataset~\citep{clark2013cancer} consists of 82 3D contrast-enhanced CT scans collected from $53$ male and $27$ female subjects at the National Institutes of Health Clinical Center.
+In order to evaluate the effectiveness of our approach, we conduct experiments on the following publicly available semi-supervised medical image datasets: the Left Atrium (LA)~\cite{xiong2021global}, Pancreas-CT (Pancreas)~\cite{clark2013cancer}, Brain Tumor Segmentation 2019 (BraTS19)~\cite{menze2014multimodal}, and Automated Cardiac Diagnosis Challenge (ACDC)~\cite{bernard2018deep}. \\ The \textbf{LA} dataset~\cite{xiong2021global} is from the \textit{Atrial Segmentation Challenge}\footnote{\hyperref[http://atriaseg2018.cardiacatlas.org/]{http://atriaseg2018.cardiacatlas.org/}} that contains $100$ 3D MRI volumes with an isotropic resolution of 0.625 × 0.625 × 0.625 mm.
+Following previous papers~\cite{yu2019uncertainty,li2020shape}, we crop at the centre of the heart region in the pre-processing stage and use 80 volumes for training and 20 for testing (we use the same training and testing sample IDs as in~\cite{yu2019uncertainty,li2020shape}).
+The \textbf{Pancreas} dataset~\cite{clark2013cancer} consists of 82 3D contrast-enhanced CT scans collected from $53$ male and $27$ female subjects at the National Institutes of Health Clinical Center.
 Each slice in the dataset has a resolution of 512 x 512, but the thickness ranges from 1.5 to 2.5 mm.
-In the pre-processing stage, we followed the approaches proposed in~\citep{wu2022mutual,luo2021dtc} by clipping voxel values into the range of [-125, 275] Hounsfield Units and re-sampling the data to an isotropic resolution of 1.0 x 1.0 x 1.0 mm.
-For our experiments, we used 62 samples for training and 20 samples for testing, following the same split sample IDs in~\citep{wu2022mutual} for fair comparisons.
-The BRaTS19 dataset~\citep{menze2014multimodal} is from the \textit{Brain Tumor Segmentation Challenge}\footnote{\hyperref[https://www.med.upenn.edu/cbica/brats-2019/]{https://www.med.upenn.edu/cbica/brats-2019/}} and contains $335$ brain MRIs with tumour segmentation labels.
+In the pre-processing stage, we followed the approaches proposed in~\cite{wu2022mutual,luo2021dtc} by clipping voxel values into the range of [-125, 275] Hounsfield Units and re-sampling the data to an isotropic resolution of 1.0 x 1.0 x 1.0 mm.
+For our experiments, we used 62 samples for training and 20 samples for testing, following the same split sample IDs in~\cite{wu2022mutual} for fair comparisons.
+The \textbf{BraTS19} dataset~\cite{menze2014multimodal} is from the \textit{Brain Tumor Segmentation Challenge}\footnote{\hyperref[https://www.med.upenn.edu/cbica/brats-2019/]{https://www.med.upenn.edu/cbica/brats-2019/}} and contains $335$ brain MRIs with tumour segmentation labels.
 Each sample in the dataset consists of four MRI scans of the brain: T1-weighted (T1), T1-weighted with contrast enhancement (T1-ce), T2-weighted (T2), and T2 fluid-attenuated inversion recovery (FLAIR).
 The resolution of each scan is 240 x 240 x 155, and they have been aligned into the same space (1.0 x 1.0 x 1.0 mm).
-For pre-processing, we follow the approach described in~\citep{chen2019multi} and use only the FLAIR sequences to simplify the task to binary classification.
-Similar to~\citep{yu2019uncertainty}, we centre crop each volume in BRaTS19 with random offsets.
+For pre-processing, we follow the approach described in~\cite{chen2019multi} and use only the FLAIR sequences to simplify the task to binary classification.
+Similar to~\cite{yu2019uncertainty}, we centre crop each volume in BraTS19 with random offsets.
 In the experiments, we use $250$ volumes for training, $25$ volumes for validation and $60$ for testing.
+The \textbf{ACDC}~\cite{bernard2018deep}\footnote{\hyperref[https://www.creatis.insa-lyon.fr/Challenge/acdc/]{https://www.creatis.insa-lyon.fr/Challenge/acdc/}} dataset contains three foreground segmentation classes, including the left ventricle cavity (LVen), right ventricle cavity (RVen), and myocardium (Myoc).
+The voxel spatial resolution ranges from $0.7 \times 1.92 \times 5$ to $0.7 \times 1.92 \times 10$ mm, and the volume sizes of the MRI volumes range from $154 \times 154 \times 6$ to $428 \times 512 \times 18$ voxels.
+The dataset contains 100 cardiac MRI scans, where the training, validation and test data contain 70, 10, and 20 scans, respectively.